 If there is a problem with the charger when the golf cart is not in use, try jump-starting your cart and see if it begins working again.

 If you are successful, replace the battery cables and clamps with brand new ones to prevent them from rusting, and add distilled water to each of your batteries’ cells until it reaches level indicators or vents on top.

-You can also check for loose wires or connectors by checking inside the compartment where your batteries sit.
-Finally, if everything appears to be in good condition, you can try using a trickle charger for about an hour before using your cart again to restore the charge.
+You can also check for loose wires or connectors inside your batteries’ compartment.
+Finally, if everything appears in good condition, you can try using a trickle charger for about an hour before using your cart again to restore the charge.

-Finally, if your charger is running too long when not being used, try using a timer on it so that it only runs when needed.
+Finally, if your charger is running too long when not being used, try using a timer so that it only runs when needed.